jvictorsouza/7SMetrics/README.md

 # 7SMetrics

-This is a repository that contains code written in python for calculating the key metrics used to validate segmentation results.
+Calculates the top seven metrics used to validate targeting results.

 ## Requirements
   * OpenCV-python == 4.1.1.26